"Bone Up on Calcium: How to Strike the Calcium Balance for Stronger Bones and Better Health"

 70+ years (Women)1,200 mg

+Exciting new nutrigenomics testing can help identify what your unique calcium needs might be.
 If you would like support to assess your calcium or other nutrients needs or would like to explore nutrigenomics testing to asses your individual needs, get in touch.

 In the meantime, enjoy these calcium-rich smoothie recipes.
+You can very lightly steam the greens for better absorption before blending, if you like.

 Kale and Berry Bone Booster

 Kale one cup.
-177
+177mg

 Blueberries 50 mg 3 mg